 If you’ve ever felt like Dr. Jekyll and Mr. Hyde, you already know the impact of unmanageability.
 For the addict, one life may be spent as the ideal father, mother, son or daughter, upstanding citizen, and devout church member; while the other is a secret life as a sex addict.
 The task of keeping their secret life from affecting their public life is an unending struggle.
 As the partner, you may find yourself in this same double life—acting as if everything is okay, while separately attempting to keep others (family members, friends, boss, etc.) from finding out.

 Remember, secrets are the lifeblood of addiction.
 Managing two lives takes its toll.
-When this task becomes too unmanageable for the addict, most make promises to themselves that they will not give into their sexual cravings again.
+When this task becomes too unmanageable for the addict, most make promises to themselves that they will not give in to their sexual cravings again.
 However, their blurred vision, impaired thinking, and the euphoric recall of previous sexual experiences lead them to succumb “one last time,” and soon they actually begin lying about their lies.

 Your partner’s addiction affects every area of his/her life, which will also impact your life.
 Relationships with family and friends suffer; hobbies are neglected; finances, church status, employment, and other responsibilities are compromised by this dual lifestyle.
 Your partner’s recovery—and your own healing—will also affect every aspect of YOUR life.
 This fact is actually a dual-edged sword—both frightening and comforting.
-While we cannot guarantee what changes will take place in you life, we can guarantee that things will not be the same, and should get better!
+While we cannot guarantee what changes will take place in your life, we can guarantee that things will not be the same, and should get better!

 To Stay or Not to Stay

 The spouse and family members of the addict are dealing with the harsh reality of an attachment being violated.
 The security and safety of the emotional needs are lost or gone.
 Much of the relationship feels false; like a fraud.
-If the addict, has been a safe place for the partner in the past, after learning of the addictive behaviors, she is left feeling vulnerable and disoriented.
+If the addict has been a safe place for the partner in the past, after learning of the addictive behaviours, she is left feeling vulnerable and disoriented.
 She will naturally ask, “Who can I trust?
 Who will be there for me now?”

 The betrayed spouse does not know where to turn and will often struggle alone.
 The spouse’s identity, security and stability are destroyed.
-This type of trauma shatters the internal world of the spouse of an addict.
+This type of betrayal trauma shatters the internal world of the spouse of an addict.
 All aspects of her life are affected.
 Her ability to function with employment, household duties, and parenting is disrupted.
 Her sense of self is altered.
 Often her spirituality is impacted.
-The experience is very traumatic and her responses to this type of wound typically fall in the category of a “trauma response.”
+The experience is very traumatic and her responses to this type of wound typically fall in the category of a “trauma response”.
 A trauma response can be defined as an emotional response to a perceived threat.

-Responses to trauma in this sense can vary widely, and may include any of the following
+Responses to trauma in this sense can vary widely and may include any of the following

 • Fear and/or anxiety